home-assistant/home-assistant.io/source/_components/lcn.markdown

 LCN Modules within the _same_ segment can be grouped by their group id (5..254) or 3 (= target all groups.)

-The LCN component allows the connection to more than one hardware coupler.
+The LCN integration allows the connection to more than one hardware coupler.
 In this case it has to be specified which hardware coupler should be used for addressing the specified module.

 Whenever the address of a module or a group has to be specified, it can be addressed using one of the following syntaxes: